Basic Plugin Generation and Publishing Process

 Principle

-- Taking a cross-domain plugin as an example, the plugin is divided into three parts: a cross-domain middleware program file, a middleware configuration file
+- Taking the cross-domain plugin as an example, the plugin consists of three parts: one is the cross-domain middleware program file, one is the middleware configuration file

 middleware.php

-which is automatically generated through a command. - We use a command to package and publish the three files to composer.
+, which is automatically generated by the command. - We use the command to package these three files and publish them to Composer.

 Install.php

-in the plugin will copy the cross-domain middleware program file and configuration file to{primary project}/config/plugin
+in the plugin will copy the cross-domain middleware program file and configuration file to{main_project}/config/plugin

 Install.php

-will delete the corresponding cross-domain middleware program file and configuration file, achieving automatic plugin uninstallation.
+will delete the corresponding cross-domain middleware program file and configuration file, accomplishing automatic uninstallation of the plugin.

 vendor